alexirpan/alexirpan.github.io/_posts/2024-08-18-nine-years.markdown

 ---
 layout: post
 title:  "Nine Years Later"
-date:   2023-08-18 00:00:01 -0700
+date:   2024-08-18 11:19:01 -0700
 ---

 *Sorta Insightful* turns nine years old today!

 # Highlights

-I was expecting to have more free time for writing this year.
-I did have more free time, but I ended up spending it on other things.
+I took a break from writing puzzles this year.
 The main reason I've had more free time is that I stopped writing puzzles.
 Puzzle writing has been one of my main recent hobbies, but I've found the problem is that I can't do low key puzzlehunt writing.
 I either go all-in or I don't, and when I go all-in, it takes up enough headspace that I struggle to do other things.
 This year was a year I needed to do other things.
+I wanted to change things up.

-And I did do other things!
-There are some silent changes I did in the backend (both Google Analytics and my time tracker got deprecated this year), but the most notable change is that I [switched career trajectories to AI safety]({% post_url 2024-08-06-switching-to-ai-safety %}).
+And I did do change things up!
+Some of it was silent backend migrations (both Universal Analytics and my time tracker got deprecated this year), but the most notable change is that I [switched career trajectories to AI safety]({% post_url 2024-08-06-switching-to-ai-safety %}).

 I try to keep my Twitter / X usage low, but I retweet all posts whenever I write